 A student is subject to Academic Oversight if he or she has a cumulative GPA or a semester grade point average below 2.500.
-Oversight is not a form of probation, and a student on Academic Oversight is considered to be in good standing.
+Oversight is not a form of referral, and a student on Students on Academic Oversight is considered to be in good standing.